7.65 kg / 16 lb 14 oz

-Price Paid: I forget.
-I don't think it was $600 but I did purchase it brand new from a store
+Price Paid: I don't think it was $750 but I did purchase it from new from Granite Gear.

 I have owned a Granite Gear Pulk more than a half dozen years now.
 I love it.